akuklev/algebraic-theories/README.md

 - terms `t` which can reified into a radical `(t : T)` when typechecked against `T`;
 - redexes `r` which can be evaluated into a radical.

 This somehow corresponds to bifibrant, fibrant and cofibrant objects, the evaluation `Redex ↪̃ Rad` of a redex into a radical to the fibrant replacement, and the forgetful map `Rad ↠̃ Term` from radicals into terms to the cofibrant replacement.
+Fibrations are the projections, the maps that extract information.
+Cofibrations are

+Having the left lifting property with respect to fibrations means Acyclic fibrations having right lifting property with respect to any

+Projections of a composition can be reduced to projections of constituents.

+!!!
+Inclusions into a component induce inclusions of the composition !!!

+Whenever we're defining an operation on a cofibrant (or bifibrant) type, we must provide reductions for all defined inclusions into this type.
+We must tell how inclusions compose, i.e. pattern matching!

 * * *
 ```